 Date Written: September 18, 2020

-This paper estimates the effect of the European Central Banks’s monetary policy on the term structure of expected stock market risk premia.
-Expected stock market premia are solved using analysts’ dividend forecasts, the Eurostoxx 50 stock index and Eurostoxx 50 dividend futures.
-Although risk-free rates have decreased after the global financial crisis, the results indicate that the expected average stock market return has remained quite stable at around 9 percent.
-This implies that the expected average stock market risk premium has increased since the financial crisis.
-The effect of monetary policy on expected premia is analysed using VAR models and local projection methods.
-According to the results, monetary policy easing raises the average expected premium.
-The effect is driven by a rise in long-horizon expected premia.
+This paper estimates the effect of monetary policy on the term structure of stock market risk premia.
+Stock market risk premia are solved using analysts’ dividend forecasts and dividend future prices.
+Although risk-free rates have decreased after the global financial crisis, the results indicate that the expected long-term average stock market return has remained quite stable at around 9 percent.
+This implies that the average stock market risk premium has increased since the financial crisis.
+The prices of dividend futures suggest that the rise is related to changes in the term structure of risk premia.
+The effect of monetary policy on risk premia is analysed using VAR models and local projection methods.
+According to the results, monetary policy easing raises the average risk premium.
+The effect is driven by a rise in long-horizon risk premia.